rsvp/chess/README.md

 * Botvinnik-Kasparov rule for mastery: Thoroughly analyze your own games.
 * Break a bind to free your pieces, even if it costs a pawn.
 * By playing chess, we may learn: first, Foresight; second, Circumspection; third, Caution.
+* By trying to win at all costs, expect to lose from a riposte.
 * Calculate while waiting for your opponent to move.
 * Capture of your opponent's King is the ultimate, but not the first, object of the game.
 * Castle because you must or because you want to, never just because you can.